-The complete (or All Apps) Creative Cloud membership gives you the latest-and-greatest versions of Photoshop, Illustrator, InDesign, Acrobat, Animate, Premiere Pro & Rush, After Effects, Audition, Character Animator, Dreamweaver, Adobe XD, and others – together in a well-integrated suite with ongoing product upgrades included as soon as they’re available.
+The complete (or All Apps) Creative Cloud membership gives you the latest-and-greatest versions of Photoshop, Illustrator, InDesign, Acrobat, Animate, Premiere Pro & Rush, After Effects, Audition, Character Animator, Dreamweaver, and others – together in a well-integrated suite with ongoing product upgrades included as soon as they’re available.

 But if you don’t need or aren’t ready for Adobe’s entire creative collection on your desktop, then there is another option.
 This alternate route is called a Single-App Membership Plan – also known as a single-tool subscription.
-This plan gives you full access to the latest version of any single Adobe creative application for just US$10-20 a month (paid annually) – and you can choose any tool you want.
+This plan gives you full access to the latest version of any single Adobe creative application for just US$10-23 a month – and you can choose any tool you want.
 And as with all Creative Cloud products, no previous purchase is necessary and no prior software is required to buy or use them.

 One of the most appealing offerings here is the popular Photography Plan where for the regular price of only $9.99/month you can get both Photoshop and Lightroom on desktop – plus their iPad and mobile versions – together with other benefits.